muhammad-ali-ahmed/muhammad-ali-ahmed/README.md

 ---

 <p align="center">
-You have finally discovered my Github profile, so let's get connected!
+You have finally discovered my GitHub profile, so let's get connected!
 <br/>
 Please feel free to clone projects and raise issues if you think something could be better.
 <br/>
-Happy DevOps!!
+Happy DevOps!
 </p>